Skip to main content

 Share This

-Join us for a book signing and conversation with photographer Gerald Incandela, whose work explores the emotional charge of everyday life through careful portraiture and painterly composition.
+Join us for a book signing and conversation with photographer Gerald Incandela.
 A new retrospective of Incandela’s work, Gerald Incandela: Photographic Drawings, will be on view at the Wadsworth Atheneum Museum of Art (Hartford, Connecticut) until May 10.
-Copies of the catalogue produced in conjunction with the exhibition, Gerald Incandela, will be available for purchase.
+Copies of his new publication, Gerald Incandela, will be available for purchase.
 A book signing with the artist will follow the talk.

 ABOUT THE ARTIST